Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 Security mechanisms

-• CSRF aware flows with explicit session boundaries.
-Authentication state remains predictable.
+• CSRF-aware flows with explicit session boundaries.

-• Cryptographic signature generation for sensitive requests.
-Signature based verification protects critical flows.
+• Cryptographic signature verification for sensitive requests.

 Infrastructure and decision logic

 • Domain allowlists enforced at the edge.
-Frontend accepts traffic only from trusted origins.

 Toolbox